annotation/stam/README.md

 The second is a *private identifier*, an internal numeric identifier which serves for particular implementations but should not be used outside of the context of a particular implementation.
 We refer to this one as `_id`, starting with an underscore to indicate it's internal.
 It is part of the *extended model* rather than the *core model*.

-Both identifiers, by definition, *MUST* be unique, though the private identifiers need only be unique within a certain implementation context.
+Both identifiers, by definition, *MUST* be unique, though the private identifiers need only be unique within a certain local implementation context.

 The following overriding constraints apply only for compatibility with RDF:

 *  The public identifier *MUST* be an [IRI](https://datatracker.ietf.org/doc/html/rfc3987)
+*  Each public identifier *MUST* be globally unique
 *  There *MUST* be a public identifier for each **Annotation**

 ### Offsets